What is FDIC Insurance? Plus Other Agencies that Protect Your Money

 Just as the FDIC protects your money in banks, the National Credit Union Administration (NCUA) protects money held in federal credit unions.
 The NCUA is a federal agency set up in 1970 to provide deposit insurance for credit union members.

 It insures up to $250,000 per credit union member (whether in an individual or a joint account) via the National Credit Union Share Insurance Fund.
-NCUA states that "Credit union members have never lost even a penny of insured savings at a federally insured credit union."
+The NCUA states, "Credit union members have never lost even a penny of insured savings at a federally insured credit union."

-Note that some credit unions are state-chartered and may be outside the federal-insurance framework.
-These credit unions might be covered by private insurance, but it is important to check the deposit limit and any insurance coverage before you put your hard-earned cash into one of these institutions.
+Note that some credit unions are state-chartered and might be outside the federal-insurance framework.
+These credit unions might be covered by private insurance, but it's important to check the deposit limit and any insurance coverage before you put your hard-earned cash into one of these institutions.

 What is the NCUA insurance limit?